bitcointranscripts/bitcointranscripts/tabconf/2024/supercharging-transactions-with-async-payjoin.md

 Greg Maxwell in his discovery of Coinjoin, let's say, realized this.
 So what this implicates is that people who are trying to spy on you now have a very easy way to do so, right?
 A very trivial way to do so.

+## How Coinjoin works and its limitations

 So again, Coinjoin is a transaction in which multiple parties, let's say in this case Alice, Bob, and Carol, are collaborating or cooperating to contribute their inputs to a transaction such that the link of their UTXOs, their identities, become obfuscated.
 So as you can see here, one thing to note is the evenly split outputs, so they're all 0.1s, they all come out to be the same value.
 The reason that happens is because if you had, it would make sense if Bob had 0.3 and then sent himself back 0.3 out the other side, that would be trivial identifiable, so you need to create these equal-sized UTXOs for each person to maintain their privacy.
-So there's, this is great, This was a great discovery for Bitcoin.
+So there's, this is great,
+This was a great discovery for Bitcoin.
 This means that no changes are required to Bitcoin, right?
 So this kind of skirts the debate.
 This is something people can do right now.